johnston9/MS3-Shot-Caller/README.md

 ### Acknowledgements

-- I'd like to thank the Code Institute tutor team for their support and my mentor Aaron Sinnott for his insights and clarity.
+- I'd like to thank the Code Institute tutor team for their support and
+Aaron Sinnott for his insights.

 [Back to Table of Content](#table-of-content)